Step-by-Step Guide

 Insurer Files SR-22 Electronically with DMV

-Once your policy is active, your insurer submits the SR-22 form directly to your state DMV.
-This is electronic in most states and typically happens within 24-72 hours.
-You do not need to deliver paperwork yourself.
+Once your policy is active, your insurer sends the SR-22 form electronically to your state DMV.
+Most filings go through within a few business days.
+You don't need to deliver any paperwork yourself.

 • Confirm with your insurer that filing was completed